Take the stress out of SSL installation and let our tech experts take care of it!

-After the certificate is issued and sent to you by the Certificate Authority, you can proceed with the certificate installation on your Apache server following these steps.
+After your Certificate is issued by the Certificate Authority, you’re ready to begin installation on your Apache server.
+Follow these steps:

-For COMODO (now Sectigo) certificates you should receive a zip-archive with several .crt files.
+The Certificate Authority will email you a zip-archive with several .crt files.

-Also, you can download the needed certificate files in your account with us.
-The downloaded zip-archive will contain the certificate for your domain name (.crt) and the CA bundle (.ca-bundle) file, also known as a chain of intermediate and root certificates.
+Alternatively, you can download the certificate files in your Account.
+The zip-archive will contain the Certificate for your domain name (.crt) and the CA-Bundle (.ca-bundle) file.
+These are known as a chain of intermediate and root Certificates.

 cat COMODORSADomainValidationSecureServerCA.crt COMODORSAAddTrustCA.crt AddTrustExternalCARoot.crt >> bundle.crt

-The location and the name of the Apache configuration file may differ depending on the server and OS version.
-As a rule, the file may be called httpd.conf, apache2.conf or ssl.conf and may be located at /etc/httpd/, /etc/apache2/ or /etc/httpd/conf.d/ssl.conf.
+The location and the name of the Apache configuration file may differ depending on the server and OS version you’re using.
+The file may be called httpd.conf, apache2.conf or ssl.conf and may be located at /etc/httpd/, /etc/apache2/ or /etc/httpd/conf.d/ssl.conf.

 The configuration file contains the Virtual Hosts for all domains that are hosted on the server.

-Important!
-If you have Apache server installed on Ubuntu operating system, each site has a separate configuration that can be found at /etc/apache2/sites-enabled/.
+Note: if you have Apache server installed on the Ubuntu operating system, each site has a separate configuration that can be found at /etc/apache2/sites-enabled/.
 To have your site accessible via secure and non-secure connection, you will need two separate configuration files: one for port 80 and the other for port 443.

-Make sure it has the following lines and the lines are not commented with a ‘#’ in front of them:
+Make sure that the Virtual Host has the following directives, with no # in front of them:

-SSLCertificateFile that is pointed to the location of the certificate issued for your domain name;
+- SSLCertificateFile pointed to the location of the Certificate issued for your domain name

-SSLCertificateKeyFile that is pointed to the location of your private key on the server.
+- SSLCertificateKeyFile pointed to the location of your Private Key on the server.

-SSLCertificateChainFile that is pointed to the location of the CA bundle file.
+- SSLCertificateChainFile pointed to the location of the CA-Bundle file.

 The Virtual Host for 443 port should look the following way: